About Library Village Maniguh

 These programmes combine literacy promotion with cultural preservation and sustainable livelihood initiatives.

-Book Marathon
+Book Marathon in Library Village

-Pine Needle Craft Workshops
+Pine Needle Craft Workshop-Turning pine into livelihood

 Community Impact